khaledbinsrijon/khaledbinsrijon/README.md

 ### Hi there 👋

-**khaledbinsrijon/khaledbinsrijon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### I am Khaled Bin Srijon and you can call me Srijon.
+Recently i completed my Bechalor's Degree in Computer Science Engineering from Daffodil International University.
+I really interested in new Technologies and Programing Languages.

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning HTML,CSS,Bootstarp
+- 🌱 I’m currently learning AI Generative, NLP, Deep Learning
 - 👯 I’m looking to collaborate on ...
-WEB 3.0
+Deep Learning
 - 🤔 I’m looking for help with ...
 AI Agent
 - 📫 How to reach me: ... khaledbinsrijon2500@gmail.com
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: Like To Play Football
+- ⚡ Fun fact: I Like To Play E-Football